 How to Maintain Your Gutters This Fall

 This time of year is filled with pumpkin spice, apple cider, and the beautiful colors of autumn.
-Here in the midwest we also have the crisp fall air to remind us that winter weather isn’t far ahead.
-To make sure your October is full of treats and no tricks, consider these fall gutter maintenance tips.
+Along with the crisp fall air in the midwest reminding us of the upcoming winter, it's essential to know how to maintain your gutters this fall.
+Ensure your October is full of treats and no tricks with these fall gutter maintenance tips.

 Properly functioning gutters is an important part of protecting your home during the inclement weather of the upcoming seasons.

 To Maintain Your Gutter This Fall - Repair Any Gutter Problems

 If there are any problems with your gutters, the upcoming winter weather won’t improve them.
 Proactively repairing your gutters during the fall is a great way to provide peace of mind this winter and spring when snow melts and rain comes.

 The changing leaves may be beautiful to look at and but they can create a problem for your gutters.
 Leaves and debris are one of the leading causes of blocked gutters.

 Most homes are designed to direct water into the gutter system.
 But clogged gutters and downspouts can allow water to back up which can cause water damage to your roof and fascia.

 Neglecting to clean out your gutters can allow water to run over the gutters or leak and end up next to your home’s foundation, in the basement, or crawlspace.
 Cleaning your gutters and downspouts ensures the water is properly directed away from your roof.